01 Oct Happy Campers Iceland Road Trip – Part 6: Logistics, Expenses and FAQ’s

 - Be conscious of muddy shoes—if you shoes are dirty, be sure to take them off before crawling into the back of the van.
 It can get dirty quick, so it helps if you don’t wear your shoes inside at all!

 - Watch out for the wind—it can be brutal and plenty of people have had doors get pulled and damaged from the wind.
 Also, be aware of the weather.
-Iceland’s weather can change on a dime, so make sure to pay attention to your surroundings and stay safe.
+Iceland’s weather can change on a dime, so make sure to pay attention to your surroundings and stay safe, and it’s always a good idea to look into campervan rental insurance, as well.
+You never know when you’ll run into an issue on the road!

 - There are several roads in Iceland that are called “F-roads”.
 F-roads are only open for a portion of the year, and they are all gravel, filled with potholes and there are no bridges over the streams/rivers.
 Make sure that you don’t drive on any of these if you don’t have a 4×4 rental as you are very likely to damage your vehicle.
 None of the Happy Campers are allowed on the F-roads.